 We welcome you to get your hands dirty during our planting and harvest season (early March through late November).
 Volunteers work at one of two locations: our flower farm on the 200 block of Manistique and Ashland, or our home and office where our hoop house is at 313 Newport.

-It's late February and we're already planting seedlings in the hoop house and germinating different types of plants.
-This season we're landscaping four new lots with natives and a host of flowers to be used for cut flowers.
-We're also getting geared up to work with several other Detroit community-based groups who want us to integrate our Detroit Abloom land-use model into their green space projects.
+It's early May and we're building flower beds and planting seedlings at Detroit Abloom.
+This season we're landscaping four new lots with natives, a host of flowers to be used for cut flowers, and a vegetable garden.
+We're also getting geared up to work with several other Detroit community-based groups who want us to integrate our Detroit Abloom land-use demonstration model into their green space projects.
 So there's always interesting things to do and interesting people to meet.

-Any help will be greatly appreciated.
-We will be delighted to share with you what we have learned about horticulture.
+Any volunteer help will be greatly appreciated.
+We will be delighted to share with you what we have learned about organic horticulture.
 And we are always open to what we can learn from you.
-If you would like to volunteer, please Contact Us before your visit so we know to expect you.
+If you would like to volunteer, please Contact Us before your anticipated visit so we know to expect you.
 Generally, you're welcome to work with us any time from 10-5 Monday to Saturday.

 We would love to work with your school, church, work or other community organization.
 Those with special needs and children are always welcome at our projects, as long as they're accompanied by responsible adults.
 If your group would like to volunteer at Detroit Abloom on a Saturday or any other time during the week, please Contact Us.